louislimd/hugo-blog/content/post/Penicillin_G.md

 4. When oral formulation of penicillin is indicated, **amoxicillin** might be a better choice compared to penicillin V. The reasons include:
     - The bioavailability of amoxicillin is better.
     - Amoxicillin can be given 2~3 times daily, while penicillin V have to be given 4 times per day.
-5. Rare anaphylactic reactions typically occur within **30 minutes** after exposure to penicillin G. Therefore, patients administered with penicillin G should be under observation for 30 minutes after injection, especially in outpatient setting.
-6. **Benzathine penicillin G** is a long-acting IM repository form of penicillin that can be used in patients not able to complete the 10-days course of treatment.
+5. **Benzathine penicillin G** is a long-acting IM repository form of penicillin that can be used in patients not able to complete the 10-days course of treatment.
 Indications of benzathine penicillin G include:
     - Early latent syphilis (< 1 year duration): 2.4 mu IM in one dose
     - Late latent syphilis (unknown duration or > 1 year): 2.4 mu IM weekly for 3 doses
     - Acute group A streptococcal pharyngotonsillitis: 1.2 mu IM in one dose